 The Umatilla Code explicitly requires that its judges be graduates of an accredited law school.
-The Umatilla code also requires membership in good standing of a state bar, but it accepts membership in any state bar, unlike the Eastern Cherokee who limited licensure to the bar of the state where they are located.
+The Umatilla Code also requires membership in good standing of a state bar, but it accepts membership in any state bar, unlike the Eastern Cherokee who limited licensure to the bar of the state where they are located.
+The Umatilla Criminal Code describes standards for judges in criminal proceedings with the exact wording of the VAWA statute, section 1302(c)/section 904 of ICRA.

 Gila River does not require its judges to have a law degree, but it has established a very detailed set of rules regarding judicial education.
 Those standards require a minimum amount of educational instruction prior to being assigned a case as well as a continuing education requirement.
-It has imposed even higher standards for the initial education requirements for judges presiding over cases involving defendants subject to enhanced sentencing.
+For cases subject to enhanced sentencing, the Tribe does require that judges be licensed to practice law in any jurisdiction in addition to the legal training requirement.
 Gila River has also defined what topics are acceptable to fulfill the educational requirement and which programs are deemed to be accredited.
 The code also establishes a procedure for judges to certify they have satisfied the requirement.